 At INBOUND we introduced a new, native integration with ecommerce leader Shopify.
-Currently in a limited beta, this new HubSpot built integration allows shared customers to seamlessly integrate Shopify and its data (customers, orders, and products) into HubSpot.
-This update eliminates any need to manipulate HubSpot to work for ecommerce and enables new automation, reporting, customer upsell, and other sales and marketing tactics ecomm customers want.
+Now live, this new HubSpot built integration allows shared customers to seamlessly integrate Shopify and its data (customers, orders, and products) into HubSpot.
+This update eliminates any need to manipulate HubSpot to work for ecommerce and enables new automation, reporting, customer marketing, and other sales and marketing tactics ecomm customers want.

 What is Shopify?

 Shopify is the leading ecommerce platform for businesses who want to sell online.
 They make it easy to build an online store, get paid quickly and securely, and do business on mobile.

 Shopify integration Timeline: This integration is now live in HubSpot, you can find it in the internal integration listing in the face menu.

 Bridge Timeline: These APIs are currently in a limited beta.
 We’ll be expanding the beta in the coming months.

 Why should Ecom Marketers be excited about this and the addition of inbound to their marketing mix?